microsoft/WinObjC/docs/Foundation/CortanaForegroundActivation.md

 ###Test Approach

 Functionally testing the onActivated path will require a large addition of path code to allow testing to hook in at different points, or possibly a restructuring of startup code to allow the test to get ownership of the app.
+Currently this is being tested manually.